Follow TV Tropes

 Live-Action TV

-• Penny from The Big Bang Theory is about 75% girly with her interests in boys, fashion, shoes, nails, and pursuing a career in acting but she has a couple of tomboy qualities.
-That only serves to highlight that she is still more masculine than most of the guys on the show, as they don't know much about fishing or shooting guns and prefer video games.
+• Penny from The Big Bang Theory is about 75% feminine and girly with her interests in boys, fashion, shoes, nails, and pursuing a career in acting but the leftover 25% of her are tomboy qualities: she's a very tough Girly Bruiser who can be The Lad-ette and knows more about traditional manly interests like football, hunting, shooting guns and fishing.
+That only serves to highlight that she is still more masculine than most of the guys on the show, as they don't know much about any of those things as much as she does and prefer video games.

 • Bridgerton: Eloise Bridgerton and Kate Sharma famously share their cynical views toward the patriarchal high society.